osamacs7/project344/phase4/README.md

 The entire project involved creating a **custom SSH Honeypot environment** with advanced features.
 Since **Cowrie** is a widely-used, highly configurable SSH honeypot, we decided to share **only its installation and configuration steps**.
 This allows users who **don't have Cowrie installed** to set it up easily and integrate it into their own custom implementations.

+Alternative: Use the Custom SSH Python File
+If you prefer a simpler approach or wish to avoid installing Cowrie, you can:

+Run the Custom SSH Python File included in the repository.
+Set Up Fail2Ban using the provided configuration files.

 ---